 In making a decision about whom to contact for support and information, it is important to understand that most Dunwoody employees are not confidential resources, and are therefore obligated to report to Dunwoody any information they receive about Sexual Misconduct.
-Persons who have experienced Sexual Misconduct are encouraged to consider the following information in choosing whom to contact for information and support.
+Persons who have experienced Sexual Misconduct are encouraged to consider the following information in choosing whom to contact for information and support, and are encouraged to ask about a person's ability to maintain confidentiality before offering any information about alleged incidents.